-Key outcomes will include meeting basic requirements, progress towards local goals, and a series of state performance measures.
-A table of currently planned state performance measures are in Appendix X.

-Some examples include rate of diversion and increased behavioral health only response (e.g., # of calls diverted to 988 from 911 during the reporting period / # of calls received by 988 call center during the reporting period); growth in the crisis continuum statewide (e.g., # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of dispositions from CITAC to CSU during the reporting period / # of individuals screened at the CITAC during the reporting period) and decreased use of force, restraint, and decreases in efficiency/time to transfer for law enforcement during drop offs.
+Key outcomes will include meeting basic requirements, submitting complete quarterly data, progress towards local goals, and a series of state performance measures.
+A table of currently planned state performance measures are in Appendix X. Some examples include rate of diversion and increased behavioral health only response (e.g., # of calls diverted to 988 from 911 during the reporting period / # of calls received by 988 call center during the reporting period); # of times regional mobile crisis is dispatched by 988 call center during the reporting period); growth in the crisis continuum statewide (e.g., # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CSUs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of CRCs open and operational as of the end of the reporting period; # of dispositions from CITAC to CSU during the reporting period / # of individuals screened at the CITAC during the reporting period) and decreased use of force, restraint, and decreases in efficiency/time to transfer for law enforcement during drop offs.